 All of this data can be found to the left of your campaign, ad set, or ad within the Ads Manager dashboard.
 Kiopi also has its own built-in social media analytics tool that can be found from your dashboard.
 Once you understand and begin utilizing these ad-alytics, you can nix the ads that aren’t working for you and use the ones that are to your advantage.
 For example, if one particular ad seems to be outshining the others, you may want to use that as your primary campaign moving forward.
 By benefiting from this ad’s previous success, you can base new content around its central theme and format.
 Additionally, you may even redistribute funds from underperforming ads to your top-performing ad.

 By taking advantage of these automated performance metrics from Facebook advertising, you’ll have a better understanding of when to increase or reduce budgets as well as when to launch new campaigns in order to further enhance your advertising efforts.

 Now that you know how Facebook advertising works, it’s important that you regularly monitor and maintain your campaigns to ensure their success.
-With the help of Kiopi, you can plan and schedule your posts in advance, all while keeping track of your campaigns via our handy Social Media Content Calendar and keeping track of your performance via our dandy Engagement Analysis Report.
-If you’re looking to optimize your advertising efforts, improve your social media management skills, and get the most bang for your budget, try Kiopi today.
+With the help of Kiopi, you can plan and schedule your posts in advance, all while keeping track of your campaigns via our handy Social Media Content Calendar and keeping track of your performance via our Engagement Analysis Report.
+If you’re looking to optimize your advertising efforts, improve your social media management skills, and get the most bang for your budget out of a social media posting app, try Kiopi today.